The future of St. Louis arts and culture is in your hands.

 The Regional Arts Commission is always looking for dedicated and enthusiastic individuals who want to learn more about supporting the arts.
 As a RAC intern, you will develop professional skills, network and have a real role in shaping our community.
 Our interns come from a variety of fields, including but not limited to art history, marketing, graphic design, political science, business, visual art, anthropology, nonprofit management and arts administration.
 Their common bond is the desire to make a positive difference in our region.

 RAC internships typically cover a semester (about 14-18 weeks) but can last up to a year.
 Interns will work closely with their direct supervisor, and will have the opportunity to become integrally involved in all aspects of RAC operations.
 RAC accepts applications from college students, recent graduates, and college graduates that are considering arts administration as a career.
 Internships are available on a rolling basis, and the number of positions available depends on the needs of the RAC staff at the time of application.
 We offer both full and part-time intern positions.
 Most positions are unpaid but interns may be eligible to earn academic credit towards their major or graduation requirements.
-RAC offers several types of internships in the following areas: Marketing & Communications, Grants, Community Arts and Communications & Special Events.
+RAC offers several types of internships in the following areas: Community & Public Art, Grants, Marketing & Communications and Communications & Special Events.